 Currently, the Greenville MPO area is considered in attainment of the National Ambient Air Quality Standards.
-Should the Greenville Urban Area Metropolitan Planning Organization (GUAMPO) become designated as non-attainment for air quality, and become required to make conformity determination on its Transportation Plan, the following shall apply: the North Carolina Department of Transportation (NCDOT) would assist the MPO in making a conformity determination by performing a systems level conformity analysis on the highway portion of the fiscally constrained long range transportation plan (LRTP).
-The Metropolitan Transportation Improvement Program is a subset of the Transportation Plan and is therefore covered by the conformity analysis.
+Should the Greenville Urban Area Metropolitan Planning Organization (GUAMPO) become designated as non-attainment for air quality, and become required to make conformity determination on its Transportation Plan, the following shall apply: the North Carolina Department of Transportation (NCDOT) would assist the MPO in making a conformity determination by performing a systems level conformity analysis on the highway portion of the fiscally constrained long range transportation plan (LRTP) also known as the Metropolitan Transportation Plan (MTP).
+The Metropolitan Transportation Improvement Program (MTIP) is a subset of the MTP and is therefore covered by the conformity analysis.

-Page Left Intentionally Blank -
+Page Left Intentionally Blank =